Date of label : 29/10/2024

 It can be adjusted to suit other areas of the municipality, such as the historic city centre which lacks the selective collection of food biowaste.
 In this case, a door-to-door collection system could be implemented using smaller vehicles for biowaste collection.

-The Viana Embraces project can be replicated in other cities looking to implement similar methodologies for biowaste separation.
 However, adjustments should be made to meet the unique characteristics and needs of each city.
-Economic incentives and the social solidarity actions could be significant motivators for adoption.
+Economic incentives and social benefits could be significant factors for adherence.

-Under the Waste Framework Directive, EU Member States were required to selectively collect or separate biowaste at source by 31 December 2023.
-The municipality of Viana do Castelo introduced the project before this directive was published.
+Under the Waste Framework Directive, EU Member States are required to, selectively, collect or separate biowaste in the source by 31 December 2023.
+The Municipality of Viana do Castelo implemented the project before this directive was published.